coppi3/KaliVM_qemu_M1M2/README.md

 # Kali ARM VM with Qemu on Apple Silicon.
 ![Kali Qemu on Apple Silicon Neofetch](./images/main.png)
-> A simple guide on how to install ARM Kali VM running Appple Silicon computers.
+> A simple guide on how to install ARM Kali VM running Apple Silicon computers.

 ## Prerequisites
 1. Install qemu using brew